-present herself and seek access to the asylum process.
-She approached several

-148. Ingrid immediately went to the San Ysidro POE with her children to

-- CBP officials, and expressed her intent to seek asylum.
+- 149. In June 2017, Ingrid fled with her children to Tijuana, where they sought access to the asylum process by presenting themselves at the Otay Mesa POE. - 150.
+When they arrived at the Otay Mesa POE, Ingrid approached CBP officials and expressed her intent to seek asylum.
+The CBP officials misinformed Ingrid that they could not help her at the Otay Mesa POE and that she must go to the San Ysidro POE. - 151.
+Ingrid immediately went to the San Ysidro POE with her children to present herself and seek access to the asylum process.
+She approached several CBP officials, and expressed her intent to seek asylum.
 One of the officials misinformed Ingrid that there was no asylum and that she could not pass through the POE because she did not have any documents.
 Ingrid again stated that she wanted to seek asylum and that she could not go back to Honduras because she and her children would be killed.
 The CBP official responded that there was a new law in the United States that meant that there was no more asylum.
-Another CBP official then escorted Ingrid and her children out of the port. - 149.
+Another CBP official then escorted Ingrid and her children out of the port. - 152.
 Following the filing of the initial Complaint in this case, Defendants made arrangements to facilitate the entry of Ingrid and her children into the United States.